ioannaoiko/DB_2021-22/README.md

 # Data Base Implementation - Extendible Hashing
-This project is a database with hashing.
+This project is our implementation for Extendible Hashing and Secondary Indexes for course named "Implementation of Data Base Systems".

 ![Database](https://miro.medium.com/max/750/0*rwqI3XKmDZgsVuxr.jpg)